In an effort to learn and understand

 I make the turn in the right city, but have to ask for directions once.
 In a larger village, I find all the supplies I remember I needed.
 I make a single stop for a giant beetle; six centimetres and tentacles on top of that.
 The road turns into rough gravel, and on that 25 kilometre stretch, I pick-up three girls, whom have been swimming in Rio Bianca.
 I drop them at a hostel, and continues to Reserva Nacional Altosde Lircay, which should have a campsite.

 I reaches it at half pass eight, only to find the gates closed: Boomer!
 I have passed many signs to campsites and cabanas on the road, but they turn out to all be closed.
-It seems like everyone who have a private, narrow, five Km gravel road put up a sign.
+It seems like everyone who have a private, narrow, five kilometre gravel road, put up a sign.
 Can't recall where I left the girls.

 After an awesome, red evening sky, it turns dark a bit passed nine, and I decides to camp at the gates.
 One of the last, scattered houses, is a tiny restaurant.
 I buy a dish of bread, cheese, tomatoes and avocados, and they offers me a madras in their living room.
 Lovely people!